Transition Network Analysis: A Novel Framework for Modeling, Visualizing, and Identifying the Temporal Patterns of Learners and Learning Processes: Background

-The building blocks of TNA are edges where the nodes are events, and the relationships are weighted directed transition probabilities from the events to their contingencies (see Figure \ref{fig:tnamethod}).
-A compilation or a full representation of the process gives rise to an asymmetrical (directed) transition matrix which can be represented as a directed network \cite{Gales_Young_2008}.
-TNA utilizes statistical analysis and common network measures, such as detecting patterns, community finding, calculating centrality measures and conducting covariate analysis.
-Given that educational datasets may not be large enough, it is reasonable to assume that some edges may be spurious edges or ``noise''.
-To handle them, TNA introduces several techniques (e.g., bootstrapping and null models) to test for spurious transitions .
+The building blocks of TNA are edges (or arcs) where the nodes are events, and the relationships are weighted directed transition probabilities from the events (see Figure \ref{fig:tnamethod}).
+A compilation of transition or a full representation of the process gives rise to an asymmetrical (directed) transition matrix which can be represented as a directed network \cite{Gales_Young_2008}.
+TNA utilizes statistical analysis and network methods, such as detecting patterns, community finding, calculating centrality measures, and conducting covariate analysis.
+Given that educational datasets may not be large enough, it is reasonable to assume that some edges may be spurious or ``noise''.
+To handle them, TNA introduces several techniques (e.g., bootstrapping and null models) to test for spurious transitions.
 In doing so, TNA modeling results in a robust and replicable model where each edge represents transition probability that differs significantly from random or from the null model \cite{Epskamp_Waldorp_Mõttus_Borsboom_2018, Mooney1993-az}.
-This stability and validity testing for every edge is a considerable advantage of TNA over existing methods (be it PM or network analysis), where the validity of network or process models is rarely examined.
-More importantly, a robust process model offers a framework for hypothesis generation and testing.
+This stability and validity testing for every edge is a considerable advantage of TNA over existing methods (be it process mining or network analysis), where the validity of network or process models is rarely examined.
+More importantly, TNA robust process models offer a framework for hypothesis generation and testing.